-When current state of labour market in Croatia is compared with other EU members, it reveals unfavourable structure and unsatisfactory dynamics of change.
+When current state of labour market in Croatia is compared with other E.U. members, it reveals unfavourable structure and unsatisfactory dynamics of change.

-Croatia is ranked among the top of three, the worst Members EU according to the basic indicators:
+Croatia is ranked among the top of three, the worst Members E.U. according to the basic indicators:

-- Unemployment rate
+- Unemployment rate;

-- Employment rate
+- Employment rate;

-- Population activity rate
+- Population activity rate;

-- Proportion of long-term unemployment
+- Proportion of long-term unemployment;

-- Proportion of very long-term unemployment
+- Proportion of very long-term unemployment;

-- Average working life

-- Youth unemployment rate.
+- Average working life; - Youth unemployment rate.

-Central Bureau of Statistics collects year level of all relevant data on labour market (number of unemployed, labour market needs, participation of scarce professions, level of education of unemployed etc.)
+Central Bureau of Statistics collects year level of all relevant data on labour market (number of unemployed, labour market needs, participation of scarce professions, level of education of unemployed and other.)